Identity Guard Spouse Coverage

 Now, that’s not quite as comprehensive as some other identity monitoring services we’ve reviewed that monitor everything from 401(k) alerts to sex offender regestries, but Identity Guard certainly covers the basics of identity monitoring.
 Plus, they threw in a few cybersecurity tools for safe browsing and anti-phishing to make our accounts even more secure.
 But how much does it cost?

-FYI: Identity Guard doesn’t cover as many areas as some of its competitors, but it does cover the key criminal and financial areas, along with credit monitoring from all three bureaus with the Premier Plan.
+FYI: Identity Guard doesn’t cover as many areas as some of its competitors, but it does cover the key criminal and financial areas, along with credit monitoring from all three bureaus with the Ultra Plan.

 How Much Does Spouse Protection Cost with Identity Guard?